 It depends.
-In some cases, people come to us and they’ve already decided on a technology partner because they had specific technology requirements and they wanted to make that decision.
-For these companies, determining their network and technology first before looking for services might be more ideal.
+In some cases, people come to us and they’ve already decided on an affiliate technology solution because they had specific technology requirements and they wanted to make that decision.
+For these companies, determining their technology solution comes first before looking at affiliate program management services.

 We are observing that technology and tracking RFPs are becoming separate from services RFPs as people realize that these could be done by the same agencies but that these are fundamentally different groups and require different competencies.

 How are you advising your clients on incrementality?
 Please give examples on how you’re measuring that in affiliate.

 When we advise clients on incrementality within their affiliate programs, our first objective is to understand their business.
 For example, is their business new customers or returning customers?

 Brands’ affiliate business and regular business must be aligned.
 If their regular business is generating 75% new customers and their affiliate business is generating 25% new, that might raise some red flags.

 Walking through the qualities and behaviors that a client wants and understanding their specific business is key because every client has their own unique definition of incrementality.
 We’ve run the same analysis on the same set of data and have received totally different answers.

 It’s not an easy process and many clients are still trying to understand what incrementality means to them.
 We approach incrementality by determining the business model, examining target behaviors, and analyzing cross-channel data.

 How do you recommend working with coupon sites?

 We recommend being consistent.
 It’s difficult to regulate 100 coupon sites.
 Building relationships with coupon sites that place a high value on communication with brands is the ideal strategy.